23 Dec Holiday Safety Tips

 - Never drink and drive.

-Being safe is being aware of your surroundings as well as where you are.
+Being safe is being aware of your immediate surroundings, as well as canvasing the general environment nearby.

 Safety When Shopping